michalrus/interview/README.md

 * I’ve rejected the master/slave model from Control.Distributed,
   because I don’t have any information at all on what will fail.
 It might be safest to assume that failure of each node is equally probable.
-And then, having nodes with equal responsibilities seem more reliable.
+And then, having nodes with equal responsibilities seems more reliable.
 (This needs testing).

 * A joining node has to know at least one neighbor initially: